0xis-cn/0xis-cn/content/blog/2025-05-31-my-path-after-twenty-years.md

 On [REDnote or TikTok](https://stephenleng.com/en/tiktok-is-bad-but-rednote-is-even-worse/), you see not only students, but also working professionals in their twenties or early thirties, graduated from Ciang's legacy.
 Having 'succeeded' in the old sense: accepted to top universities, hired into stable jobs, often in competitive cities or industries, they continue to post silhouettes from their 'commute-study-journal-sleep' routines, intercut with moments of skincare, tea brewing, or ukulele.
 These are not resession from productivity.
 They are polymaths, carrying out professional work while holding fast to the rituals of their adolescent selves.

 They no longer declare a love of biology or literature as in *My Path*.
 They speak of discipline, resilience, or simply 'because it's there'.
 Excellence remains, only decentralized.
 No longer measured in rankings or test scores, but in aesthetics, posture, glow [^aespell].
+Gone was the exclamation, 'I love learning,' implaced by posts filtered through ambiguity: 'Just a normal day 🍃📚✨' If Ciang was a priestess of excellence, present-day equivalents are curators of experience.

 [^aespell]: Ciang is, as expected, one of them.
 The [forwarded and disposed blog post](https://blog.sina.com.cn/s/blog_13129cf890102van4.html), suspected to be written by Qu, praised Ciang in a disgusting macho tone.

-The identity of the overachiever has fragmented.
-In Ciang's time, her identity was inseparable from her academic devotion.
-'I love learning,' she exclaimed.
-Today, that same sentiment is filtered through ambiguity: 'Just a normal day 🍃📚✨' If Ciang was a priestess of excellence, present-day equivalents are curators of experience.

-This cultural pivot can be traced in both personal and systemic changes.
-As adulthood began for Ciang's inheritors, the structure around them collapsed: rising housing prices, declining job security, algorithmic self-exposure, and widespread disillusionment with meritocracy.
-The reward once promised to academic excellence now feels elusive or delayed.
-The act of pursuing it is the only thing.

 It is not a simple change from campus to workplace.
 Most of these influencers never claim to be influencers.
 They insist on being *normal*.
 They emphasize their jobs, their exhaustion, their profession.
 Yet they still frame their lives through petty tricks.
 An unexpected perfect portrait, a sunlight-shed balcony, a dim corner in a recent concert.
-And theoretically (only unfriendly for observation), a startup to become the next Amazon.
+And, if only they will convince, a startup to become the next Amazon.

-So what has changed?
+This cultural pivot can be traced in both personal and systemic changes.
+As adulthood began for Ciang's inheritors, the structure around them collapsed: rising housing prices, declining job security, algorithmic self-exposure, and widespread disillusionment with meritocracy.
+The reward once promised to academic excellence now feels elusive or delayed.
+The act of pursuing it is the only thing.
+And a silent dissent.

 The stakes are no longer exams, but identity maintenance.
-Each post is an echo: I am still going.
+Echoes hang on the cultural spectacle: I am still moving.
 I am still worthy of the path.
 Even if I never became Ciang, I am not lost.
-Excellence is not gone.
-Simply migrated into aesthetic balance and curated normalcy.

-The mutation of the culture is not a decline in willpower, nor a rebellion against study, but rather a sideways drift.
-The generation that once idolized Ciang has not abandoned their ideals.
-They instead translated them into makeup, lo-fi beats, carefully placed camera, and fragile but persistent rituals of self.
+The generation Ciang inspired has not abandoned their willpower.
+They translated them into makeup, lo-fi beats, carefully placed camera, and fragile but persistent self-rituals.

 ## Remaining ritual and changing course

 Across the divide of twenty years, there is a dedicate tension between the continuity of form and the erosion of substance.
-Ciang's generation may have recited 'I love learning' as doctrine, but present-day Ciang-ites still whisper its echoes in softened tone.
+Ciang's generation recited ‘I love learning’ as doctrine, while present-day Ciang-ites still whisper its echoes in softened tone.
 Paper and pencils are replaced by Obsidian, Tiger Balm by lipstick, but the posture of devotion remains remarkably intact.

 But does that make it the same thing?